astronomer/airflow-guides/guides/dags.md

 tags: ["Airflow UI", "DAGs", "Basics"]
 ---

 In Airflow, a DAG is a data pipeline defined in Python code.
 DAG stands for "directed, acyclic, graph".
 In that graph, each node represents a task which completes a unit of work, and each edge represents a dependency between tasks.
-There is no limit to what a DAG can do so long as tasks remain acyclic (tasks cannot create data that goes on to self-reference).

-In this guide, we'll cover how to define a DAG in Python, DAG parameters that all users should be aware of, and how to view and monitor DAGs in the Airflow UI.
+In this guide, we'll cover the background of DAGs, how to define a DAG in Python, and DAG parameters that all users should be aware of.

 ## Presumed Knowledge